moka-guys/dnanexus_archer_api_upload/README.md

 # dnanexus_archer_api_upload_v1.0.0
-DNAnexus app to upload fastq files onto Archer and submit the job.
+DNAnexus app to upload fastq files onto Archer and submit the job for downstream analysis.

 ## How the app works?
 Docker image "archer_api_upload" from https://github.com/moka-guys/archer_api_upload is used to run the app.

 ## Input
 - DNAnexus project id where the fastq files are located (string)
-- Archer password in Base64 Encoded format (string)
 - Archer protocol id for the job (integer)
+- folder name (string) -optional to provide if the DNAnexus folder name does not follow the usual format.
+The usual folder name takes the DNAnexus project name between first and last underscore.
+For example, if the name of DNAnexus project is 002_240823_NB552085_0333_AHGLY5AFX7_ADX24030, the usual folder name is 240823_NB552085_0333_AHGLY5AFX7.
+- file path (string) - optional to provide if the fastq files are not located in the unusual path.
+The usual path is <folder_name>/Data/Intensities/BaseCalls

 ## Output
 - logfile.txt - txt file containg the log for file uploading and job submission